 - A la brasa: on a charcoal or wood grill

-- A la romana: in a light beer batter (e.g. calamares a la romana)
+- A la romana: in a light batter (e.g. calamares a la romana)

-- A la andaluza: in a light batter (without the beer)
+- A la andaluza: also a light batter, made without eggs.

 - Rebosado: in batter (could be either romana or andaluza)